 Idea for a Color Scheme for a Yard

-So far, the must-have components of a beautiful landscape that I've considered have been areas of a yard, explaining why they're important, visually, and providing examples of how you can beautify these particular areas.
-I've also mentioned container gardens as a component handy for solving landscaping dilemmas.
-But now I'm going to move on to a different subject, offering you an idea for a color scheme for your yard.
-Why the shifting of gears?
+So far, the must-have components of a beautiful landscape we've considered have been areas of a yard; explaining why they're visually important, and providing examples of how you can beautify these particular areas.
+Container gardens as a component handy for solving landscaping dilemmas have also been discussed.
+Now, let's move on to a different subject: color scheme considerations for your yard.

-Well, to help you achieve a... beautiful landscape, I have to get more specific: we need to look at some of the top plant components you'll have to choose from in designing your yard.
+To achieve a beautiful landscape, considering some of the top plant components you'll have to choose from in designing your yard is important.
 While color is just one element in landscape design, you'll certainly want to put a lot of your energy into choosing plants that will display a color scheme that's right for you.
-To that end, I offer some flower pictures for you to browse through: please view my flower pictures gallery.Continue to 8 of 10 below.

 Picture of Hibiscus